-From your entry point onto Monument’s Southwest Ridge (8,350 feet), simply follow the right/southeast side of the ridge crest to stay away from the steep drop-offs on the left side and to hike in open terrain on the southeast edge of the forest higher up.
+From your entry point onto Monument’s Southwest Ridge (8,350 feet), simply follow the right/southeast side of the ridge crest to stay away from the steep drop-offs on the left side and to hike in open terrain on the Southeast Edge of the forest higher up.
 Upon reaching tree line, the terrain gets a bit rockier.
 The ridge turns right/east at 10,000 feet.
 Scramble up the ridge talus (Class 2+ at worst) to the gentle summit.
-From the summit, enjoy the amazing panoramic views of Freeman Peak, Freeman Peak South/East, and the Sacagaweas.
+From the summit, enjoy the amazing panoramic views of Freeman Peak, Freeman Peak South, and the Sacagaweas.
 Retrace your steps back to the jeep road and your parking spot.

 Mountain Range: Beaverhead Range